wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

   }
 ```

-* For a MediaWiki extension, add the following to composer.json:
+* For a MediaWiki extension/skin, add the following to composer.json:

 ```json
   "scripts": {